-3.3.7 Forest Glen Medical Center (9801 Georgia Avenue)
+3.1.7 Forest Glen Medical Center

-Constructed in 1967, the existing medical office building and associated parking lot are situated on roughly 3.9 acres.
+Constructed in 1967, the existing medical office building and associated parking lot are situated on roughly 3.9 acres across multiple lots.
 Approved as a special exception in this R-60 zone, the building is nearing the end of its useful life and continuing maintenance and upgrades may begin to exceed the cost of new development.
 On the site, a roughly 1.25-acre vegetated area currently serves as a buffer between the office building and adjacent residences.

-A planned passageway under Georgia Avenue, providing a direct connection to the existing Forest Glen Metro Station, was recently funded in the capital improvements program budget by the Montgomery County Council.
+A planned passageway under Georgia Avenue, providing a direct connection to the existing Forest Glen Metro Station, was recently funded in the county's Capital Improvements Program budget by the Montgomery County Council.
 This underground passageway will provide a safe and convenient pedestrian connection between the neighborhoods east and west of Georgia Avenue and direct access to the Metro station entrance.

-- A. Land Use and Zoning - Rezone the Forest Glen Medical Center (9801 Georgia Avenue) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit point for optional method development.
-Provide a minimum of 15 percent MPDUs for the affordable housing public benefit. - B. Urban Design - Concentrate building height and density at the intersection of Georgia Avenue and Forest Glen Road with appropriate transitions to surrounding residential neighborhoods. - Consider accommodating an entrance to the planned passageway under Georgia Avenue within the new construction near the Metro station. - Locate public open space/plaza near the passageway entrance. - Provide an onsite kiss and ride area from Woodland Drive for transit users. - Maintain existing curb cuts on Georgia Avenue at the present location or farther north from the intersection. - Provide a 25-foot setback, at a minimum, from building face to curb along Georgia Avenue and Forest Glen Road to accommodate a generous sidewalk.
+- A. Land Use and Zoning - Rezone the Forest Glen Medical Center (9818 Woodland Drive- Lot 2, 9816 Woodland Drive Lot 3, Parcel P400 and Parcel PN402 and 9907 Georgia Avenue- Lot 1) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit for optional method development.
+Provide a minimum of 15 percent moderately priced dwelling units (MPDUs) for the affordable housing public benefit. - B. Environment

 The property contains 1.24 acres of remnant forest on approximately a quarter of the property.
 The forest is dominated by native black locust trees.
 However, invasive species are adversely impacting the forest.
 This area, one of the last remaining forest settings in Forest Glen, should be restored to accommodate passive recreational features, such as benches, pathways, tables, gazebos, etc. Most of the green cover requirements could be satisfied on this portion of the site, allowing for more flexible site design on the remaining property.
 In addition to the areawide minimum recommendations: